-Solid State System Co., Ltd. ("the Company") was incorporated on November 26, 1998, as a company limited by shares and registered under the Ministry of Economic Affairs of the Republic of China ("R.O.C.").
-The address of the Company's registered office is 5F-1 No. 22 Tai Yuen Street, Tai Yuen Hi-Tech Industrial Park, Zhubei City, Hsinchu 302, Taiwan, R. O. C..
-The Company's common stocks have been publicly listed on Taipei Exchange since December 24, 2007.
+Solid State System Co., Ltd. ("3S") was incorporated on November 26, 1998, as a company limited by shares and registered under the Ministry of Economic Affairs of the Republic of China ("R.O.C.").
+The address of 3S's registered office is 5F-1 No. 22 Tai Yuen Street, Tai Yuen Hi-Tech Industrial Park, Zhubei City, Hsinchu 302, Taiwan, R. O. C. 3S's common stocks have been publicly listed on Taipei Exchange since December 24, 2007.

-The main activities of the Company is the design, research, development, manufacture and sale of integrated circuits (ICs).
+The main activities of 3S and its subsidiaries (hereinafter referred to as "the Company") are the design, research, development, manufacture and sale of integrated circuits (ICs).

-2. Approval Date and Procedures of the Financial Statements
+2. Approval Date and Procedures of the Consolidated Financial Statements

-The Parent-Company-Only financial statements were authorized for issue by the Board of Directors on Febuary 23, 2023.
+The consolidated financial statements were authorized for issue by the Board of Directors on February 22, 2024.

-3. New Standards, Amendments and Interpretations Adopted:
+3. New Standards, Amendments and Interpretations Adopted